Pre-action protocols were introduced in 1999.

-There is specific Pre-Action Protocol for debt claims which sets out what action needs to be borne in mind is that the guidance describes the conduct the court will normally expect of the prospective parties prior to the start of proceedings.
-If it is necessary to issue a claim, a court can, and usually will, take into account the extent of the parties’ compliance with the relevant pre-action protocol in particular when dealing with the issue of recovery of costs.
+There is specific Pre-Action Protocol for debt claims which sets out what action needs to be taken before a claim is issued and the conduct the Court will expect the prospective parties to have taken prior to the commencement of proceedings.
+If it is necessary to issue a claim, a Court can, and will, take into account the extent of the parties’ compliance with the relevant pre-action protocol in particular when dealing with the issue of recovery of costs.

-Firstly you need to send a full letter before action to the leaseholder setting out certain specific points:
+Send a letter before action to the leaseholder setting out certain specific points such as:

-- The amount in issue and also a summary showing how that is broken down.
+- The amount claimed, with a summary showing how that is broken down.

-- A clear summary of the facts on which the claim is based (e.g. that you have not received payment despite requests for the same).
+- A clear summary of the facts on which the claim is based.

 You should also set out:

-- Any documents on which you intend to rely – the most obvious of this is the lease.
+- The documents on which you intend to rely – (including the lease).

-- Any form of alternative dispute resolution, such as mediation, which the claimant considers most suitable and invite the defendant to agree to this.
+- Whether you consider alternative dispute resolution, such as mediation is appropriate and invite the defendant to agree to this.

-- State the date by which the claimant considers it reasonable for full response to be provided by the defendant – 14 days is usually used.
+- A deadline for a full response to be provided by the defendant – 14 days is commonly used.

 - Unless you know that the defendant is legally represented you need to draw their attention to possible sanctions for failure to comply with the practice direction AND inform him that ignoring the letter could lead you to start proceedings.

-- Finally, and what has been a recent introduction is that you are required to set out organisations which can assist in providing advice in relation to debt claims.
+- Finally, (in a recent introduction to the process) details of organisations which can assist in providing advice in relation to debt claims.

-Once you have sent that letter, the defendant then has the given time to respond.
-If he cannot respond within 14 days, then he needs to send an acknowledgement within that time saying when he will be able to respond (and why) and if there is any further information he may need.
-An example might be copies of the demands that have been sent or copies of financial statements or accounts that he claims not to have seen or received.
+The defendant then has the stated time to respond.
+If he cannot respond within 14 days, then he may send an acknowledgement within that time stating when he will be able to respond (and why) and if there is any further information he may need.
+(For example, copies of the demands or copies of financial statements that he may not have received).

-The full response should set out whether the claim is accepted in full or in part or that the claim is denied.
+The full response should set out whether the claim is accepted and if not,

-- State whether the defendant intends to make a counterclaim and, if so, provide information equivalent to a letter of claim.
-An example here would be where the leaseholder claims to have undertaken work on the communal areas for which he believes he should be reimbursed (or set off from the amount claimed).
-Another example is where the leaseholder claims that because of a fault in the property, perhaps a leak, he has suffered loss which he is going to claim back;
+- State whether the defendant intends to make a counterclaim and, if so, provide information equivalent to a letter of claim. for example where the leaseholder claims to have undertaken work on the communal areas for which he believes he should be reimbursed (or set off from the amount claimed).
+Another example is where the leaseholder claims that because of a fault in the property, perhaps a leak, he has suffered loss which he is going to claim back.

 - Ask for copies of documents not in his possession.